jcausey-astate/astate-cs-pdf-slides/README.md

 # A-State CS PDF Slides

-A Quarto extension for creating PDF presentation slides with an Arkansas State University color theme.
+A [Quarto](https://quarto.org) theme extension for creating PDF presentation slides with an Arkansas State University color theme.
 The extension uses Typst to produce the PDF.
 I use it for lecture slides in my Computer Science courses.

 ## Installation